CRAlex254/alx-low_level_programming/0x0A-argc_argv/README.md

-A readme file for the 0x0A-argc_argv directory
+A readme for my argc and argv readme